 - must be legally permitted to work in Hong Kong;

-- must possess a bachelor/master degree awarded by a local university or a doctoral degree from either a local university or a well-recognised non-local institution6.
-The degree obtained should be in a science, technology, engineering and mathematics ("STEM")-related discipline.
+- must possess a bachelor／master／doctoral degree awarded by either a local university or a well-recognised non-local institution6, or jointly awarded by a local university together with a non-local university.
+The degree obtained should be in a science, technology, engineering and mathematics ("STEM") related discipline.

 For the purpose of the RTH-TC, an R&D activity means

 - an activity in the fields of natural or applied science to extend knowledge;

 - an original and planned investigation carried on with the prospect of gaining new scientific or technical knowledge and understanding; or